sst/guide/_chapters/render-the-note-form.md

 3. We form the attachment URL using `formatFilename` (since S3 gives us some very long URLs).

 4. We also added a delete button to allow users to delete the note.
 And just like the submit button it too needs a flag that signals that the call is in progress.
-We call it `isLoading`.
+We call it `isDeleting`.

 5. We handle attachments with a file input exactly like we did in the `NewNote` component.